Jesus’ Baptism & the First Christians

 Older children are encouraged to participate in our annual Confirmation Class, and can be baptized at that time, after a confession of faith in Jesus Christ.
 If you have questions about Confirmation, email Kim Allen or call her at 407.423.3441, x2281.

-Confirmation class runs from January through early May, and typically offered to 4th and 5th graders whose parents are members of First Pres.
+Confirmation class takes place in the spring, and is typically offered to 4th and 5th graders whose parents are members of First Pres.

 Confirmation is a time for your child to confirm his or her faith in Jesus Christ as his/her Lord and Savior, and acknowledge and publicly profess that he/she wants to be His follower prior to being recognized as an official member of First Presbyterian Church of Orlando.